-Established in 1978 in memory of the late Senator and Vice President who pioneered landmark initiatives in support of human rights and international cooperation such as the Nuclear Test Ban Treaty of 1963, the Civil Rights Act of 1964, and Peace Corps, the Hubert H. Humphrey Fellowship Program invites experienced professionals from designated countries undergoing development or political transition to spend a year in the U.S. preparing to address several of the most compelling development issues of our time.
-It is a Fulbright activity, primarily funded by Congress and administered by the Bureau of Educational and Cultural Affairs at the Department of State with assistance from the Institute of International Education.
-Humphrey Fellows are selected based on their potential for leadership and their commitment to public service in either the public or the private sector.
+Established in 1978 in memory of the public servant who pioneered landmark initiatives in support of human rights and international cooperation, the Hubert H. Humphrey Fellowship Program sponsors experienced professionals from designated countries undergoing development and/or political transition to spend a year in the U.S. preparing to address some of the most compelling development issues of our time.

-Cohorts of Fellows specializing in related fields are hosted by universities chosen for their excellence in the Program’s designated fields of study and for the resources and support they offer Humphrey Fellows.
-Over an academic year, Fellows engage in group and individualized activities that support professional and leadership development, collaboration with U.S. counterparts, and the mutual exchange of knowledge and understanding about the cultures and issues of common concern in the U.S. and their home countries.
-The Humphrey alumni network today comprises over 5,600 Fellows worldwide.
+Cohorts of 10–15 Humphrey Fellows are annually hosted by universities chosen for their excellence in the Fellows’ fields and for the resources and support they offer.
+Over the course of an academic year, Fellows engage in professional and leadership development, collaboration with U.S. counterparts, and exchange of knowledge and understanding about issues of common concern in the U.S. and their home countries.
+The Humphrey alumni network comprises over 5,600 Fellows worldwide.

 Boston University has been honored to be one of two universities to have continually hosted Humphrey Fellows since the Program’s inception in 1978.
 Our own alumni network exceeds 500 members in over 125 countries.
 The Questrom School of Business serves as the Program’s administrative home at Boston University.